Work-From-Home Tech Essentials

 Productivity Tracking Software

 While your practice management software may assist with productivity tracking for your timekeepers, it may prove difficult to assess the productivity of other remote employees.
-There are a number of applications that can help with time tracking. productivity monitoring and even GPS tracking so you can be sure employees are working from a specific location or attending a certain off-site event.
+There are a number of applications that can help with time tracking.
+Use productivity monitoring and even GPS tracking so you can be sure employees are working from a specific location or attending a certain off-site event.
 Hubstaff, Time Doctor and Timely are options worth considering.

 In reviewing this list, you’ll see our recommendations are cloud-based technologies.
 An alternative to the cloud is a remote desktop connection, but many firms are moving away from this antiquated approach.
-In our next blog post, we’ll take a look at this trend and what it means for your firm.